rrthomas/hulot/README.md

 ## Installation

-For now, you have to install Hulot from git.
-Soon, it will be published on PyPI.
+Hulot is published on PyPI.
+Install it with `pip`:

+`pip install hulot`

 Most of the converters have dependencies.
 Unfortunately for now you have to examine their source code to see what they are; soon they will be